dailyworker/dailyworker.github.io/_posts/2019-01-16-AES-Algorithm-and-Chiper-mode.md

 [^9]:Cryptography Engineering: Design Principles and Practical Applications.
 Ferguson, N., Schneier, B. and Kohno, T. Indianapolis: Wiley Publishing, Inc. 2010. pp. 63, 64.
 ISBN 978-0-470-47424-2.
 [^10]:[초기화 벡터 - 위키백과](https://ko.wikipedia.org/wiki/%EC%B4%88%EA%B8%B0%ED%99%94_%EB%B2%A1%ED%84%B0)
 [^11]:Kuo-Tsang Huang, Jung-Hui Chiu, and Sung-Shiou Shen (January 2013).
 "A Novel Structure with Dynamic Operation Mode for Symmetric-Key Block Ciphers" (PDF).
 International Journal of Network Security & Its Applications (IJNSA).
 5 (1): 19.
 Archived (PDF) from the original on 2015-11-22.
-[^12]:Kuo-Tsang Huang, Jung-Hui Chiu, and Sung-Shiou Shen (January 2013).
-"A Novel Structure with Dynamic Operation Mode for Symmetric-Key Block Ciphers" (PDF).
-International Journal of Network Security & Its Applications (IJNSA).
-5 (1): 19.
-Archived (PDF) from the original on 2015-11-22.
-[^13]:B. Moeller (May 20, 2004), Security of CBC Ciphersuites in SSL/TLS: Problems and Countermeasures, archived from the original on June 30, 2012
+[^12]:B. Moeller (May 20, 2004), Security of CBC Ciphersuites in SSL/TLS: Problems and Countermeasures, archived from the original on June 30, 2012